galasa-dev/TSC/README.md

 # Galasa Community

 Galasa is an open-source project, under the Open Mainframe Project.
 This Github page is to store the output of meeting minutes and agenda for Galasa TSC meetings.

+If you wish to submit an issue to be discussed, please submit here: https://github.com/galasa-dev/projectmanagement/issues

 ## Communication Channels